-Art history at EIU provides extensive integrative learning experiences through the interdisciplinary context of lecture presentations, study abroad, field trips to galleries and art museums, and a close, on-campus relationship with the Tarble Arts Center.
+The Art History option at EIU provides extensive integrative learning experiences through the interdisciplinary context of lecture presentations, study abroad, field trips to galleries and art museums, and a close, on-campus relationship with the Tarble Arts Center.
 While working toward the bachelor's degree, students will gain an understanding of art history theory and insight into the work of curating, archiving and critiquing art in museums and galleries.

-The studio option with three-dimensional emphasis offers the student the opportunity to study various 3D studio media.
+The Studio Art option with three-dimensional emphasis offers the student the opportunity to study various 3D studio media.
 Studio classes are offered in ceramics, metalsmithing/jewelry, and sculpture.
-Instruction in the studio processes is done with an emphasis on creativity, craftsmanship, application and understanding of design principle, and safety.
+Instruction in the studio processes is done with an emphasis on creativity, craftsmanship, application and understanding of design principles, and safety.

 Art History, Studio Art